Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 Grape Seed Oil and CBD

-Instead, it is used in topical CBD applications, like skin care products or hair care.
+Instead, it’s used in topical CBD applications, like skin care products or hair care.

 Avocado Oil and CBD

 One of the thicker oils on the list, avocado oil is also one of the most expensive.
-It has a light, nutty taste to it and often employed in topical applications than oils.
+It has a light, nutty taste and is more often used in topical applications than oils.

-Like olive oil in its molecule size, avocado oil only has a saturated fat content of about 12%.
-It is rich in vitamins A, D, and E and may help to lower cholesterol.
+Similar to olive oil in molecule size, avocado oil only has a saturated fat content of about 12%.
+It’s rich in vitamins A, D, and E and may help to lower cholesterol.

 Why MCT oil and CBD is the clear winning combination

-The fact that MCT oil has little to no taste or smell also makes it a great choice for CBD oil, as companies have full control over how the end product will be like.
-This eliminates the majority of the hempy taste of CBD, which some people can find very off-putting.
+The fact that MCT oil has little to no taste or smell also makes it a strong choice for CBD oil, as companies have full control over how the end product will taste.
+This eliminates most of the hempy taste of CBD, which some people find very off-putting.

 Here at Mellow, we make most of our tinctures with MCT oil and CBD extract, others with a combination of MCT and hemp seed oil to give you the best of both worlds.